hashicorp/terraform-provider-google/website/docs/d/dataplex_task_iam_policy.html.markdown

 The following arguments are supported:

-* `location` - (Required) The location in which the task will be created in.
+* `location` - (Optional) The location in which the task will be created in.
- Used to find the parent resource to bind the IAM policy to
+ Used to find the parent resource to bind the IAM policy to.
+If not specified, the value will be parsed from the identifier of the parent resource.
+If no location is provided in the parent identifier and no location is specified, it is taken from the provider configuration.
 * `lake` - (Required) The lake in which the task will be created in.
  Used to find the parent resource to bind the IAM policy to